 Shrinking Violet dived over the bed and rolled across the room even as she willed herself to shrink.
 Blaster fire ripped over her head, and she flew directly at the gunmen in a desperate effort to distract their attention from the woman patient.
 Her stunt worked, and just as she flew within inches of their faces, she returned to normal and planted both boots in their faces.
 They groaned, and she followed up with a spinning kick that sent them reeling.

 She hurled herself into the nearest robber, then hurled herself into a closet.
-She slammed the door behind her and shrank down until she was tiny enough to exit though the lock.
+She slammed the door behind her and shrank down until she was tiny enough to exit through the lock.
 As the thugs ripped open the door, she grew to normal size and kicked them both into the door.
 She slammed it shut and locked it.

 While they pounded on the metal door, Violet turned to the elderly woman in the bed.
 “Are you hurt?
 I’ve secured this floor.
 Let me get some of the other patients to join you, and you will all be safer than on your own.”